Ellett Embroidery moving downtown - Farmville

 “I have really been wanting to move downtown but nothing was available space-wise,” she said.
 The old Red Front Trading Company building is owned by Caryn Kayton of Caryn’s Bridals Formals and Tuxedos.
 “We were very blessed that Caryn came through with that.”

-Ellett’s Embroidery currently does embroidery and screen printing on apparel items as well as vinyl lettering.
+Ellett’s Embroidery currently does embroidery and screenprinting on apparel items as well as vinyl lettering.
 The business is expanding its capabilities into engraving on metal and wood.
 Ellett said as part of moving downtown, the business is working to find a niche in applique so they can provide sorority letters.

 “We are trying to master that because I know that is on big supply for the college students,” she said.